calebsponheim/intermittent_control_project/docs/dissertation_log.md

 ### 10/28/19

 So, I want to try and write up this HMM treatise.
 I'd love to have it done in the next couple months.
 Unfortunately, I don't really know the best way of going about it.

+### 02/24/2020

+new year, same me.

+Here's my predicament.
+My EMG trial timing seems to be a bit off.

+cpl_st_trial_rew seems like the right timing, but I'm using it for the kinematics when maybe I shouldn't be doing that.

+I'm not using the trial_start and trial_end that I pull from the M1 files.
+What's going on?
+Which timing is correct?